 I’m struggling up the small hill on my way back from my morning bike ride – down to the park and back – only about 4 miles in all but it gets me going.
 It’s downhill all the way to the park and uphill all the way back.

-If I choose certain roads I can ride all the way without getting off.
+I can choose certain roads and ride all the way without getting off.
 But today I notice that for the steepest hill I need to drop down to first gear.
 Usually I can do that hill in third.
-Maybe I’m a bit more tired today.
-But it gets me thinking about gears, and how useful it is to have a range.
+Maybe I have less energy today?
+But it gets me thinking about gears, and how useful it is to have a wide range.